bkw777/aDIPters/README.md

 The jumpers allow pin 23 in the Molex socket to be connected to nothing, GND, VCC, VPP, or /CE.
 * For the molded plastic roms with LH53562x part numbers (MS MultiPLAN, Ineractive Solutions), use the /CE position.
 * For most 3rd party roms constructed of a ceramic 27C256 with pinout adapter, use either /CE, or remove the jumper entirely.
-* The other options are for possible future use with other new custom option rom modules like [Teeprom](httpsgithub.com/bkw777/Teeprom) or FlashOPT_100 etc, that might be specifically designed to use that otherwise un-used pin for /Vpp or /WE etc. Currently none are in fact so wired.
+* The other options are for possible future use with other new custom option rom modules like [Teeprom](httpsgithub.com/bkw777/Teeprom) or [4ROM](https://github.com/bkw777/Teeprom/blob/master/4ROM.md) etc, that might be specifically designed to use that otherwise un-used pin for /Vpp or /WE etc. Currently no such modules wired like that.
+So really, just leave it on /CE.

 ## DS1000
 ![](DS1000_DIP14.jpg)